idevnva/idevnva/README.md

 ### ✨My name is Vladislav✨

-I Vladislav, an aspiring iOS developer with experience in management and design.
+An aspiring iOS developer with experience in management and design.
 I specialize in SwiftUI and create high-quality UI/UX.
 Developed the iWallet app for expense and income tracking with over 150 downloads.

 Mastered style: Swift, SwiftUI, Realm, Xcode, GitHub, Apple Connect.

-Successfully applied Trello and Kanban methodology to manage teams and projects in construction and design.
-Decisive, responsible for conflicts, presenting himself for change and preparing for election.

 Inspired by iOS development and Apple philosophy.